eth-cscs/COSMA/README.md

 - **Tranposition/Conjugation Support:** matrices `A` and `B` can be transposed and/or conjugated.
 - **Communication and Computation Overlap:** supports overlapping of communication and computation.
 - **Spack Installation:** can be built and installed with `Spack` since v14.1
+- **Julia Package:** see https://github.com/haampie/COSMA.jl/ on how to use COSMA in the Julia language.

 ## Building COSMA